mendixlabs/mendix-for-balena/README.md

 `This section is not finished yet`

-It is possible, using the Balena Cli, to build the docker images locally.
+It is possible, using the Balena Cli, to build the Docker images locally.
 This will fix problems with the build server ARM1, which sometimes fails. (because you are building it locally).

 ### Build